W4KRL/IoT-Kits-Firmware/README.md

   - DMM voltage
   - ADC reading

-Save the file.
+Save the sketch.

 ## Configuration of APRS_config.h
 Only sketches using APRS need an APRS_config.h file.
 You must have a valid amateur radio license to use APRS.

 Information needed:
+- Find your location at [www.distancesto.com/](https://www.distancesto.com/coordinates.php)
  - latitude (decimal degrees, positive for north, negative for south)
  - longitude (decimal degrees, positive for east, negative for west)
-- * Find your location at [www.distancesto.com/](https://www.distancesto.com/coordinates.php)
 - CALLSIGN-SSID
 - APRS passcode